 If you need a statement at any other time, please contact us and we will send one to you (there will be an administration charge for this).

 Shortfall payments and refunds

 If we needed to spend more on relevant services, we will debit the cost of the shortfall against your service charge account.
 You will need to arrange payment to cover the shortfall.
 Single payments can be made via My Account or you can contact us to arrange an agreement to pay in monthly instalments.

 If we have spent less on services than expected, you will receive money back from us.
 If you pay by Direct Debit, we will automatically adjust your future payments to reflect the refund amount.
 Alternatively, you can apply for a lump sum refund.

 Sinking Funds are used for major repairs, equipment replacement and cyclical decoration to communal areas.
 We assess the work required and charge this over a period of years equal to the time we think it will last.
 This is then collected each year through your service charge.
 Please see the Major repairs and improvements for leaseholders page for more information.

 The money that you pay into the fund is kept in a separate interest-earning account and is used to assist towards the cost of these items.
 Details of the amount you have in your fund can be found on your annual sinking fund statement.
 Should funds in your sinking fund be insufficient to cover expenditure incurred during the year, you will be required to make a payment equal to the shortfall.

-Orbit must make sure that its service charges and estimates are reasonable.
+We must make sure that service charge costs and estimates for services are reasonable.
 If you believe that your charges are unreasonable, you should contact us telling us why you think you are being over charged.
 We will investigate and respond.
-If you are still unhappy, you can lodge a complaint.
-If we are still unable to reach a resolution that is acceptable, you can make an application to refer the matter to a First-tier Tribunal.
-First-tier Tribunals are independent and impartial and you can apply individually or along with other leaseholders and will have to pay the cost of your application.
+If you are not satisfied with our response, you can lodge a formal complaint with us.